Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Conclusion

 \section{Conclusion}

-In conclusion, our VCS methodology effectively combines the stability of RCSL with the stitching ability inherent in value-based methods.
-Anchored by a thorough analysis of value function generalization error, VCS adeptly modulates the extent of value assistance.
-This strategic fusion enables VCS to exceed the performance of existing SOTA methods in both efficacy and stability, particularly in complex offline RL benchmarks encompassing a wide range of optimality.
-A notable feat of VCS is its unprecedented capability to surpass the maximum returns of the datasets, thereby pushing the boundaries of what is achievable in offline RL.
+In conclusion, QCS effectively combines the stability of RCSL with the stitching ability of the $Q$-function.
+Anchored by thorough observation of $Q$-function generalization error, QCS adeptly modulates the extent of $Q$-assistance.
+This strategic fusion enables QCS to exceed the performance of existing SOTA methods in both efficacy and stability, particularly in complex offline RL benchmarks encompassing a wide range of optimality.

-Within the course of answering our initial motivating question on integrating RCSL and value-based methods, VCS opens up promising future research directions.
-While we have established a correlation between trajectory return and the mixing weight, we have considered simple linear weights to control the level of value-aid.
+In addressing our initial motivating question on integrating RCSL and $Q$-function, QCS opens up promising future research directions.
+While we have established a correlation between trajectory return and the mixing weight, we have considered simple linear weights to control the level of $Q$-aid.
 It is also plausible that the mixing weight might be influenced by other dataset characteristics, such as the dimensions of the state and actions.
-We believe VCS will stand as a motivating work, inspiring new advancements in the field.
+We believe QCS will stand as a motivating work, inspiring new advancements in the field.